brielov/resty/README.md

 > Syntactic sugar for [RESTful](http://restful.info) APIs.

-`resty` is a very thin layer on top of Node's http module that provides a beautiful, simple, and easy to use API for building RESTful APIs.
-It is mostly syntactic sugar for the Node http module, but it also provides a few additional features:
+`resty` adds a very thin layer on top of Node's core http module that provides a beautiful, simple, and easy to use API for building RESTful APIs.
+It is mostly syntactic sugar, but it also provides a few additional features.

-- A radix-tree based routing system that allows you to define routes in a declarative way.
+- A really fast, radix-tree based routing system that allows you to define routes in a declarative way.
-- A simple and powerful way to validate request parameters and JSON payloads using [typed](https://github.com/brielov/typed) (it is a direct dependency).
+- A simple and powerful way to validate request parameters and JSON payloads using [typed](https://github.com/brielov/typed) (direct dependency).
 - Built-in error handling that automatically generates error responses for you.
-- Separation of concerns: write your http handlers in a modular way, and use the `createHandler` function to glue them together.
+- Separation of concerns: write your http handlers in a modular way, and use the `createHandler` function to glue them all together.
 - Type-safe request and response objects.

 Note that at the time of writing `resty` has not been fully tested in the real world and is not recommended for production use (yet).
 You can play around with it on small, personal projects and report any issues you find until it becomes stable enough to be taken seriously.

-As you see in some of the examples below, `resty` and [prisma](https://prisma.io) play very well together due to the nature of being type-safe and declarative.
+As you'll see in some of the examples below, `resty` and [prisma](https://prisma.io) play very well together due to the nature of being type-safe and declarative.

 ## Installation